-A U.S. holder may be subject to information reporting and backup withholding when such holder receives payments on our common stock or proceeds from the sale or other taxable disposition of such stock.
+A U.S. holder may be subject to information reporting and backup withholding when such holder receives payments on our capital stock or our operating partnership's debt securities or proceeds from the sale or other taxable disposition of such stock or debt securities (including a redemption or retirement of a debt security).
 Certain U.S. holders are exempt from backup withholding, including corporations and certain tax-exempt organizations.
 A U.S. holder will be subject to backup withholding if such holder is not otherwise exempt and:

-- the holder fails to furnish the holder's taxpayer identification number, which for an individual is ordinarily his or her social security number; - the holder furnishes an incorrect taxpayer identification number; - the applicable withholding agent is notified by the IRS that the holder previously failed to properly report payments of interest or dividends; or - the holder fails to certify under penalties of perjury that the holder has furnished a correct taxpayer identification number and that the IRS has not notified the holder that the holder is subject to backup withholding.
+- the holder fails to furnish the holder's taxpayer identification number, which for an individual is ordinarily his or her social security number; - the holder furnishes an incorrect taxpayer identification number; - · the applicable withholding agent is notified by the IRS that the holder previously failed to properly report payments of interest or dividends; or - the holder fails to certify under penalties of perjury that the holder has furnished a correct taxpayer identification number and that the IRS has not notified the holder that the holder is subject to backup withholding.